 Fruit is a more expensive initial investment than most veg, as you generally have to buy plants, bushes or trees rather than seeds, but after that they need very little attention and can soon provide you with kilos and kilos of fruit every year.
 Again, it’s also possible to grow fruit not widely available in the shops, such as greengages (try ‘Cambridge Gage’) and unusual hybrids such as white strawberries.

 Raised beds are often used by gardeners for fruit and veg growing, and with good reason.
 With raised beds the soil is never compacted, so it remains really healthy year on year, and is easily topped up with fresh compost full of nutrients to grow big, flavoursome crops.
-Take care that the beds are not made of materials that will leach chemicals into the soil that will be then taken up by the plants – using something like WoodBlocX (all pressure treated without nasty chemicals) means you don’t have to worry about that at all.
+Take care that the beds are not made of materials that will leach chemicals into the soil that will be then taken up by the plants – using something like WoodBlocX (all pressure treated without nasty chemicals) means you don’t have to worry about that at all, you can find out more about the timber we use and how it is treated in Our sustainability story blog.

 If inspiration is what you need, you’ll find lots of pictures of our easy to assemble kits on the WoodBlocX website.
 To get daily updates on all things WoodBlocX, be sure to follow us on social media; visit our Twitter, Facebook, Instagram and YouTube pages.